Anthony Wint: New York Jets

 Wint was signed by the New York Jets as an undrafted free agent on May 7, 2018 after his performance in a rookie minicamp.
 He was cut by the Jets at the end of training camp and subsequently re-signed to the team's practice squad on September 2, 2018.
 Wint was promoted to the Jets' active roster on December 19, 2018 after tackle Brandon Shell was placed on injured reserve.
 Wint made his NFL debut on December 23, 2018 in a 44–38 loss to the Green Bay Packers, recording one tackle and forcing a fumble.

 On August 31, 2019, Wint was waived by the Jets.

 Hamilton Tiger-Cats

 Wint was signed by the Hamilton Tiger-Cats of the Canadian Football League (CFL) on December 19, 2019.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Wint chose to opt-out of his contract with the Tiger-Cats on August 31, 2020.

+Mixed martial arts career

+Dana White's Contender Series

+After six victories in regional mixed martial arts promotions, Wint faced Matt Adams in the main event of Dana White's Contender Series 87 on August 11, 2026.
+He won the fight by technical knockout 34 seconds into the first round, earning a contract with the Ultimate Fighting Championship.

+Ultimate Fighting Championship

+Wint made his promotional debut just eleven days later, facing newcomer Terrance Chatman on August 22, 2026 at UFC Fight Night 285.
+He won the fight via an arm-triangle submission in the first round.